-The New England Patriots are just 2-7 against the spread over their last nine road games, but will look to turn the tide away from home in the AFC Championship Game on Sunday in Denver taking on the Denver Broncos.
+The AFC Championship Game on Sunday in Denver taking on the .are just 2-7 against the spread over their last nine road games, but will look to turn the tide away from home in the

 The Patriots are currently a 4.5-point underdog on the road after being quickly bet down from an open of -6.5 Sunday night.

 These teams have met three times in the playoffs and the home team won and covered each time, a stat that gives a boost to Denver fans looking to bet on the Super Bowl.

 Neither team has been a good bet in the playoffs in recent years, though.
 The Broncos are 2-7 ATS in their past nine playoff games, while the Patriots are 3-9 ATS in their past 12 playoff games.

 For the third straight year, New England made quick work of its opponent in the Divisional round coming out of the bye with a blowout win.
 The Patriots looked sharp on both sides of the ball in a 43-22 win over Indianapolis on Saturday.

 Their to the rush paid off against the Colts with 234 yards and six rushing touchdowns.
 While Tom Brady is still the face of this New England offense, Stevan Ridley and LeGarrette Blount have emerged as a legitimate one-two punch in the running game to give this team a balanced attack on offense.

 The Broncos have had their struggles on defense this season, but those struggles were not present in an impressive 24-17 win over the San Diego Chargers on Sunday.
 A 17-point fourth quarter by the Chargers made the final score look much closer than the game actually was, as the Broncos held a 17-0 lead heading into the fourth and controlled the clock with an unspectacular but efficient day on offense.